SystemsGenetics/GEMprep/README.md

 The Nextflow script runs the processes within Normalization.
 This uses the normalization.py file.
 After completing the prerequisites, the following steps need to be taken to run preprocessing through Nextflow.

 The included nextflow.config file defaults to finding files in the current directory.
-It requires the GEM_PREP.nf, nextflow.config, the scripts/ folder, and the input GEM to be in the same directory.
+It requires the main.nf, nextflow.config, the bin/ folder, and the input GEM to be in the same directory.

 The nextflow.config files must be altered in order to change this.
 In each file name with a different location, replace ${PWD} with the path to the desired directory.

 In the directory, type the following to run the Nextflow script:
 ```
-nextflow run GEM_PREP.nf --inputName <input GEM filename>
+nextflow run main.nf --inputName <input GEM filename>
 ```

 Performance details will be placed in the work/ directory within the current directory.